Kevin-Gillanders/what3wordsTwitterBot/README.md

 These are then given to [google maps static API](https://developers.google.com/maps/documentation/static-maps/) for the image

-It is then tweeted out
+It is then tweeted out through [tweepy](http://tweepy.readthedocs.io/en/v3.5.0/)

 This is a work in progress and as such not completed